HumanSignal/label-studio-ml-backend/label_studio_ml/examples/nemo_asr/README.md

 meta_title: Automatic Speech Recognition with NeMo
 meta_description: Tutorial on how to use set up Nvidia NeMo to use for ASR tasks in Label Studio
 categories:
-    - tutorial
+    - Audio/Speech Processing
     - Automatic Speech Recognition
-    - nemo
+    - NeMo
-    - nvidia
+    - NVidia
 image: "/tutorials/nvidia.png"
 ---
 -->